mdhgarcia/covid_analysis/README.md

 ## Dataset

-Weekly death counts by jurisdiction and cause group pulled from the CDC website at https://data.cdc.gov/NCHS/Weekly-counts-of-death-by-jurisdiction-and-cause-o/u6jv-9ijr updated Dec.
-16, 2020, downloaded Dec.
-21, 2020.
+Weekly death counts by jurisdiction and cause group pulled from the CDC website at https://data.cdc.gov/NCHS/Weekly-counts-of-death-by-jurisdiction-and-cause-o/u6jv-9ijr

 ## Approach

 Keeping it simple to start
 1. Group by jurisdiction and week end date only, just sum all cause groups for now
 2. Separate states/jurisdictions from the country as a whole
-3. Calculate rolling sums of 1, 2, 4, 13, 26, and 52 weeks for some insight into the gravity of the current situation.
+3. Calculate rolling sums of 2, 4, 13, 26, and 52 weeks for some insight into the gravity of the current situation.

 TODO:
 1. Add trend line